digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 <dt>Range</dt>
 <dd>https://www.w3.org/ns/org#Organization</dd>
 <dt>Usage note (en)</dt>
-<dd>This property specifies the organization that is legally accountable for the dataset. </dd>
+<dd>This property specifies the organization that is legally accountable for the dataset.
+Any dataset in a catalog must be linked to at least one agent, either a publisher or the dataset responsible organisation.</dd>
 <dt>Definition (en)</dt>
 <dd>organization that is legally accountable for the dataset</dd>
 <dt>Multiplicity</dt>